Okta-jpg/Okta-jpg/README.md

 # 💫 About Me:
-A 5th semester Information Systems student at Bina Nusantara University with a focus on web development and cloud computing.
+Hi Im Oktavianus A 5th semester Information Systems student at Bina Nusantara University with a focus on web development and cloud computing.
 20 years old with a strong passion for creating innovative and scalable web applications.
 Actively developing skills in front-end, back-end technologies, and cloud solution-based implementation.
 The goal is to make significant contributions in web development projects that prioritize user experience and performance.

 ## 🌐 Socials: